andrea-t94/SentimentClassifier/training_language_model/README.md

-# TODO
-document tghe scope of this step and how does it work (using Ubuntu remote server)
+document the scope of this step and how does it work (using Ubuntu remote server)

+step zero: prepare Ubuntu image
+- docker preparation
+- NVIDIA drivers for Ubuntu and Docker
+- Ec2 with GPU + S3 access

 first step: build docker image docker build -f training_language_model/Dockerfile -t pytorch-gpu .